 Durango is home to multiple hotels that paint a picture of what historic downtown Durango was in the past.
 Some hold true to the “old west” theme, while others represent the Victorian Era that built them.
 These hotels are landmarks within the city, and give visitors a chance to experience Durango’s history firsthand.
 Whether you are just visiting to walk the public spaces, or you choose to stay in one of the many unique rooms that each has to offer, you are sure to find a piece of history at these hotels in Durango.

 Downtown, Luxury Accommodations in the Spirit of the Old West.
-The historic Rochester Hotel, built in 1892, offers 15 luxurious rooms with high ceilings and private bathrooms.
+The historic Rochester Hotel in Durango, built in 1892, offers 15 luxurious rooms with high ceilings and private bathrooms.
 The hotel is situated on a beautifully landscaped site, featuring a flower-filled courtyard.
-Rooms are decorated in Old Wes…
+Rooms are decorated…

 General Palmer Hotel